-Uncertainty in the positive recorded photon dose for Hanford workers has been assessed in Wilson et al. (1990) and, for photon radiation > 100 keV, by Fix, Gilbert and Baumgartner (1994).
+Uncertainty in the positive recorded photon dose for Hanford workers has been assessed in Wilson et al. (1990) and, for photon radiation >100 keV, by Fix, Gilbert and Baumgartner (1994).
 Results of these evaluations are noted in Tables 6-11 and 6-12.
-For the >100 keV photon radiation characteristic of all Hanford work areas with the exception of the plutonium handling facilities, the estimates of bias and uncertainty are primarily associated with the respective dosimeter systems.
-These estimates are summarized in Table 6-32.
+For the >100 keV photon radiation characteristic of all Hanford work areas with the exception of the plutonium handling facilities, the estimates of bias and uncertainty are primarily associated with the respective dosimeter systems as noted in Table 6-12.